mjordan/islandora_bagger/README.md

 # Islandora Bagger

 Utility to generate [Bags](https://en.wikipedia.org/wiki/BagIt) for objects using Islandora's REST interface using either a command-line tool or via a batch-oriented queue.
-In addition, a REST interface allows population of the queue.
+In addition, Islandora Bagger provides its own REST interface that allows population of the queue.
 Specific content is added to the Bag's `data` directory and `bag-info.txt` file using plugins.
 Bags are compliant with version 0.96 of the BagIt specification.

-This utility is for Islandora 8.x-1.x (CLAW).
+This utility is for Islandora 8.x-1.x.
 For creating Bags for Islandora 7.x, use [Islandora Fetch Bags](https://github.com/mjordan/islandora_fetch_bags).

 ## Requirements